 The puzzling thing about the Monkey Puzzle Tree (Araucaria araucana) is that it is native of Chile where there are no monkeys at all.

-Sometimes, old photographs lay around for ages, decades, centuries – holding within them images of great beauty.
+Sometimes, old photographs lay around for ages, decades, centuries - holding within them images of great beauty.
 They are warehouses of history, repositories of memories, constantly being removed from pillar to post, from old cupboard to old shoebox.
-And then someone comes and with the help of a little digital renovation, a new image emerges from the shadows.
+And then someone comes and with the help of a little digital renovation, a new image emerges … Continue reading Removals, Renovations And Warehousing

 Residential Care Home, Halifax (April 2019)